shalinimoorthy29/Computational-Biology/002_Differential Gene Expression Analysis Using DESeq2/README.md

 Before the analysis, the script checks that the sample names in the counts matrix match the corresponding entries in the sample metadata.
 This ensures that the samples are properly aligned for the analysis.

 ### 3. Creating a DESeqDataSet
 A `DESeqDataSet` object is created using the raw counts and sample metadata.
-Genes with low expression levels (less than 10 counts) are filtered out to improve the reliability of the differential expression analysis.
+Genes with low expression levels (fewer than 10 counts) are filtered out to improve the reliability of the differential expression analysis.
 Additionally, the experimental condition being studied (e.g., "Knockdown" vs. "Untreated") is set as the reference for comparisons.

 ### 4. Differential Expression Analysis
 The DESeq2 package is used to perform the differential gene expression analysis.
 This identifies genes whose expression levels significantly differ between the experimental conditions.
 The results include log2 fold changes, p-values, and adjusted p-values (to account for multiple testing).